microsoft/vscode-cpptools/Documentation/LanguageServer/FAQ.md

 **browse.path**: This array of path strings is used by the "Tag Parser" (a.k.a. "browse engine").
 This engine will _recursively_ enumerate all files under the paths specified and track them as potential includes while tag parsing your project folder.
 To disable recursive enumeration of a path, you can append a `/*` to the path string.

-The extension will also implicitly add `${workspaceRoot}` to the array of paths unless `"C_Cpp.addWorkspaceRootToIncludePath"` is explicitly set to `false` in your settings.json file.
+When you open a workspace for the first time, the extension adds `${workspaceRoot}` to both arrays.
+If this is undesirable, you can open your c_cpp_properties.json file and remove it.

 ## How do I re-create the IntelliSense database?